opendocsg/slw-judgments-backfill/2018_SGHC_125/report.md

 _Criminal procedure and sentencing_ – _Sentencing_ – _Sexual offences_

 [LawNet Editorial Note: The appeal in Criminal Appeal No 11 of 2018 was dismissed by the Court of Appeal on 22 February 2019.
-See [2019] SGCA 12.]
+See <span class="citation">[2019] SGCA 12</span>.]

 21 May 2018